internxt/drive-server-wip/README.md

 Based in <a href="https://docs.nestjs.com/controllers" target="blank">Nest.js Controllers</a>.
 Contains endpoints for exposing the bussines logic of module.
 #### Defining Use Cases

+The use case is a function what include a real functional use case from user.

+To identify Use cases we can use: "As <User>, I want ... for ...
+Example: "As Web User I want move files to trash for delete later permanently"

+<strong>How coding use case?</strong>

+1. Use repository to get information from entity in database, repository return always domains.
+2. Update properties of domains o call functions with business-logic.
+Ex: File.moveToTrash()
+3. Persist repository in database with domain.

 #### Defining Domain